difference between adr and gdr

 As mentioned earlier, ADRs are issued for companies trading on American stock exchanges, such as the NASDAQ and NYSE.
 As a result, ADRs are traded on American exchanges during American business hours.
 On the other hand, GDRs represent shares of foreign companies trading on international stock exchanges, such as the London Stock Exchange (LSE), Hong Kong Stock Exchange (HKEX), or Tokyo Stock Exchange (TSE).
 As a result, GDRs are traded during the business hours of the exchange on which they are listed.

-See also difference between static and kinetic friction
+See also difference between nutrients and nutrition

 Currency